thepanacealab/covid19_twitter/README.md

 05/04/21 Daily data (under the /dailies/ folder) has been added for 5/03 and 5/02, note that some tweets will bleed into the following day due to different timezones captured.

 05/02/21 Version 60 of the dataset.
 We have reached the 1 billion tweets milestone.
 Daily data has been added for 5/01, 4/30, and 4/29.

-04/29/21 Daily data (under the /dailies/ folder) has been added for 4/28 and 4/27, note that some tweets will bleed into the following day due to different timezones captured.

-04/27/21 Daily data (under the /dailies/ folder) has been added for 4/26 and 4/25, note that some tweets will bleed into the following day due to different timezones captured.

-04/25/21 Version 59 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 4/24, 4/23, and 4/22.

-04/22/21 Daily data (under the /dailies/ folder) has been added for 4/21 and 4/20, note that some tweets will bleed into the following day due to different timezones captured.

-04/20/21 Daily data (under the /dailies/ folder) has been added for 4/19 and 4/18, note that some tweets will bleed into the following day due to different timezones captured.

-04/18/21 Version 58 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 4/17, 4/16, and 4/15.

-04/15/21 Daily data (under the /dailies/ folder) has been added for 4/14 and 4/13, note that some tweets will bleed into the following day due to different timezones captured.

-04/13/21 Daily data (under the /dailies/ folder) has been added for 4/12 and 4/11, note that some tweets will bleed into the following day due to different timezones captured.

-04/11/21 Version 57 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 4/10, 4/09, and 4/08.

-04/08/21 Daily data (under the /dailies/ folder) has been added for 4/07 and 4/06, note that some tweets will bleed into the following day due to different timezones captured.

-04/06/21 Daily data (under the /dailies/ folder) has been added for 4/05 and 4/04, note that some tweets will bleed into the following day due to different timezones captured.

-04/04/21 Version 56 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 4/03, 4/02, and 4/01.

-04/01/21 Daily data (under the /dailies/ folder) has been added for 3/31 and 3/30, note that some tweets will bleed into the following day due to different timezones captured.

-03/30/21 Daily data (under the /dailies/ folder) has been added for 3/29 and 3/28, note that some tweets will bleed into the following day due to different timezones captured.

-03/28/21 Version 55 of the dataset.
-We have reached the 1 billion tweets milestone.
-Daily data has been added for 3/27, 3/26, and 3/25.

 # Covid-19 Twitter chatter dataset for scientific use